 College: Brown University

-Uber CEO Dara Khosrowshahi, who has a net worth of $200 million, graduated from prestigious Ivy League school Brown University in 1991 — but getting there wasn’t easy.
+Uber CEO Dara Khosrowshahi, who has a net worth of $200 million, according to Celebrity Net Worth, graduated from prestigious Ivy League school Brown University in 1991 — but getting there wasn’t easy.
 At age 9, the future Expedia CEO escaped Iran with his family in 1978 on the eve of the country’s Islamic revolution.
 His father returned to care for an ailing relative, only to be captured and held for six years while his family was in America.

 College: Smith College and the University of Pennsylvania